 Debts that can be included in a debt relief order are called ‘qualifying debts.’
 Qualifying debts include:

-Like most debt solutions available in the UK, debt relief orders only cover certain types of debts.
+Like most debt solutions, debt relief orders only cover certain types of debts.
 The debts that will not be written off under a debt relief order are called ‘excluded debts’.

 You will need to pay excluded debts yourself.
 Excluded debts include: